apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/Swift-Container-Plugin.md

 * [How to put Swift in a box](https://fosdem.org/2025/schedule/event/fosdem-2025-5116-how-to-put-swift-in-a-box-building-container-images-with-swift-container-plugin/) at [FOSDEM 2025](https://fosdem.org/2025/schedule/track/swift/).
 * [Swift to the cloud in a single step](https://www.youtube.com/watch?v=9AaINsCfZzw) at [ServerSide.Swift 2024](https://www.serversideswift.info/2024/speakers/euan-harris/).

-## Usage
+### Usage

-Swift Container Plugin can package any executable product defined in `Package.swift` in a container image and publish it to a container registry.
+Use the Swift Container Plugin to package an executable product from your Swift package into a container image and publish it to a container registry.

+To use the plugin:
+- <doc:Adding-the-plugin-to-your-project>
+- <doc:requirements>
+- <doc:authentication>

 ### Build and publish a container image

-After adding the plugin to your project, you can build and publish a container image in one step:
+After adding the plugin to your project, you can build and publish a container image in one step.
+Here is how to build the [HelloWorld example](https://github.com/apple/swift-container-plugin/tree/main/Examples/HelloWorldHummingbird) as a static binary for Linux running the `x86_64` architecture:

 ```
 % swift package --swift-sdk x86_64-swift-linux-musl \